ZiadRefaie/Smart_Home-Group546/README.md

      - Additional privileges, such as controlling the door via the servo motor.

 3. **Bluetooth Control**:
-   - Once logged in, use the Bluetooth Module to remotely interact with components.
+   - Once logged in, use the Bluetooth Module to interact with components remotely.

 ## Team